BricL/CC3.SpriteEffect/README(e).md

 ### Practical Approach

-* 採用 5x5 的 Kernel 進行模糊處理，演算步驟如下：
+* Use a 5x5 Gaussian kernal to process the blur.
+The algorithm steps as follows:

     <p align="center"><img src="doc/img/gaussian_blur.png" width="1024"></p>